MicrosoftDocs/Viva/Viva/glint/introduction-viva-glint.md

 # Introduction to Microsoft Viva Glint

-Microsoft Viva Glint is a people-driven platform that provides visibility into the health of your organization by measuring employee engagement and translating insights into action.
+Microsoft Viva Glint is a people-driven platform that provides visibility into the health of your organization.
+Create a people-science based measurement strategy to assess employee engagement and translate insights into action.
 [Learn more here](https://www.microsoft.com/microsoft-viva/glint).

 ### Get started